 No. 429.
 Bro.
-Alexander H. Smith was ordained Counselor to the President, and Patriarch and Evangular Minister to the whole shareh gelical Minister to the whole church.
+Alexander H. Smith was ordained Counselor to the President, and Patriarch and Evangelical Minister to the whole church.

 No. 430.
 Resolved, That we accede to the request of the [Church] Recorder that one be appointed to assist him.